 Come! you wouldn't refuse the acquaintance of my mother's cousin the Duke of Belgravia because some of the rents he gets are earned in queer ways.
 You wouldn't cut the Archbishop of Canterbury, I suppose, because the Ecclesiastical Commissioners have a few publicans and sinners among their tenants.
 Do you remember your Crofts scholarship at Newnham?
 Well, that was founded by my brother the M.P.
 He gets his 22 per cent out of a factory with 600 girls in it, and not one of them getting wages enough to live on.
 How d'ye suppose they manage when they have no family to fall back on?
 Ask your mother.
 And do you expect me to turn my back on 35 per cent when all the rest are pocketing what they can, like sensible men?
 No such fool!
 If youre going to pick and choose your acquaintances on moral principles, you'd better clear out of this country, unless you want to cut yourself out of all decent society.

-(G. B. Shaw, Mrs. Warren's Professionp.41)
+(Mrs. Warren's Profession p.41)

-Shaw's foregrounding of the new female subjectivity takes as its medium not only in Cambridge educated, enlightened Vivie, but also her mother Mrs. Warren.
+Shaw's foregrounding of the new female subjectivity takes its medium not only in Cambridge educated, enlightened Vivie, but also her mother Mrs. Warren.
 Her compromise in choosing her profession was not of mere choice, but of compulsion, imposed upon her by male-dominated society.
 The profession of prostitution as shown in this play is depending upon capitalist economy.
-It is not a place where women chooses this profession freely and independently; rather it is a controlled business where there are several figures who are directly or indirectly associated with this profession.
-One of such character is Sir George Crofts and we know from Vivie that he has partnership in this business: "...and you did the same for the sake of 35 percent."
+It is not a place where the women chooses the profession freely and independently; rather it is a controlled business where several patriarchal agents who are directly or indirectly associated with this profession are controlling it from inside.
+One of such agent is Sir George Crofts and we know from Vivie that he has partnership in this business when she says: "...and you did the same for the sake of 35 percent."

 In the profession of prostitution patriarchy therefore creates a space from where certain percentage has to be taken back.
 In spite of these economic limitations Mrs. Warren gradually acquires the ability to exploit the source of her exploitation; to possess material comfort and prosperity from it.
-Therefore she somewhat subverts the hold of patriarchy by using her profession to fulfill her ambition.
-So, Shaw's anti-romantic approach towards this profession is very evident from his play.
-Therefore, looking into this perspective realistically, we can observe that here Mrs. Warren becomes the sole proprietor of her body and it is her decision to use them in accordance with her own will.
-But ironically enough though her Cambridge educated daughter understands the compulsion of her mother's choice of prostitution as a profession but fails to identify the logic of her willful exploitation into financial security and comfort.
+Therefore, to some extent she subverts the hold of patriarchy by using her profession to fulfil her ambition.
+So, Shaw's anti-romantic approach towards this profession becomes evident from his treatment of the characters in this play.
+Therefore, looking into this perspective realistically, we can observe that here Mrs. Warren becomes the sole proprietor of her body and it is her decision to use them in accordance to her own will.
+But ironically enough though her Cambridge educated daughter understands the compulsion of her mother's choice of prostitution as a profession, she fails to identify the logic of her wilful exploitation into financial security and comfort.
 Her very traditional puritan mentality and patriarchal notion of female body as a site of purity hinders her to accept her mother.
 Here Shaw's conceptualization of New Woman through the characterization of Vivie falls apart.
-Vivie's internalization of the patriarchal morality and puritanical ethos hinders her to understand the construction of the female sexuality; therefore, she fails to understand prostitution as a subversive measure against the workings of patriarchy.
+Vivie's internalization of the patriarchal morality hinders her to understand the construction of female sexuality; therefore, she fails to understand prostitution being subversive measure against the workings of patriarchy.
 She devoid of her higher education remains trapped within the patriarchal norms that the New Woman sought to subvert.